WordPress/openverse/documentation/meta/media_properties/catalog.md

 #### Description

-The timestamp of when the media item was last updated in Openverse catalog.
+The timestamp of the last time any change was made to the media item.
+Unlike `last_synced_with_source`, this can also be a change from a data cleaning step, e.g. updating license URL in the `meta_data`, or fixing the URL using the `batched_update` DAG.

 ----